 Hall's Understorey (1999-2004) employs glass beads (the currency of colonisation) threaded onto wire to create three-dimensional objects depicting elements of plant and human material.
 The use of camouflage patterning aptly depicts the juxtaposition of nature and the conflicts over territory threatening it.

-One of Hall's most recent works, Mourning chorus (2007-08), again addresses humanity's impact on the environment.
-The ‘bodies' of 11 extinct or endangered bird species are made from disposable plastic chemical containers, and their beaks are from carved and cast resin.
+Another of Hall's recent works, Mourning chorus (2007-08), again addresses humanity's impact on the environment.
+The bodies' of 11 extinct or endangered bird species are made from disposable plastic chemical containers, and their beaks are from carved and cast resin.
 They sit in museological vitrines (as do some of Hall's other works) emphasising them as collected species.

 Hall, Fiona (b.
 1953), Castles in the air of the cave dwellers (detail), 2007-08.
 Image courtesy of the artist and Roslyn Oxley9 Gallery, Sydney.

 In a similar vein, Castles in the air of the cave dwellers (2007-08) are larger-than-life human brains, from which the structures of social animals, such as bees, ants and wasps, are attached.
 They are hybrid creations made of the human and natural worlds.